 Patients have a right to give or withhold consent for any procedure or treatment.
 Carrying out a treatment or performing a procedure without a patient’s proper consent can actually constitute assault and potentially put you at risk of incurring criminal penalties.

 But obtaining consent alone is not sufficient – it’s important to provide your patient with appropriate information about the risks and benefits of a procedure or treatment before they consent to it.
-Failure to do this could by portrayed as negligence and put you at risk of being sued by your patient.
+Failure to do this could be portrayed as negligence and put you at risk of being sued by your patient.
 Medical practitioners must therefore make sure that they obtain ‘informed consent’ from their patients.
-Whilst you may not wish to ‘frighten a patient off’ by drawing their attention to the potential risks of going ahead with a procedure, the impact on your practice of being successfully sued is likely to be more detrimental in the long run than losing a patient in this way.
+While you may not want to ‘frighten a patient off’ by drawing their attention to the potential risks of going ahead with a procedure, the impact on your practice of being successfully sued is likely to be more detrimental in the long run than losing a patient in this way.

-2) Make sure that you can always produce evidence that it has been taken
+1) Make sure that you always take informed consent 2) Make sure that you can always produce evidence that it has been taken

 Here are a few other tips to help you when taking consent: